neopaf/seene-sketchup/README.md

 6. Click Import
 7. Wait around 5 minutes
 8. Be happy
 9. Be creative.
-Combine several Seene-views of one object together or make lots of Seenes in a room and put it in a room in 3D, publish result somewhere.
+Combine several Seene-views of one object together or make lots of Seenes in a room and put it in a room in 3D
+10. Publish result somewhere
+11. Send some feedback to me, [Alexander Petrossian (PAF)](mailto:alexander.petrossian+seene.rb@gmail.com)
+12. If see a problem, report it on [here](https://github.com/neopaf/seene-sketchup/issues), I'll see what I can do

+Happy importing!

 # Known issues